nepok/ml-elective-german-ground-law/README.md

 ## Authors

 The Example it is based on is by the Tensorflow Authors.
-Changes were made by Nepomuk Kindermann with help of Meghan Kane.
+Changes were made by Nepomuk Kindermann (Matr.
+No. 755347) with help of Meghan Kane.